Chapman’s Peak Drive, South Africa

 Chapman’s Peak Scenic drive information

 This is a great drive to enjoy in the morning or early afternoon.
 You want to make it there and back with plenty of daylight to spare.
-While bikers often include this route as part of their club’s breakfast run, you and your family or friends will probably feel much better travelling in one of Cape Town’s fine rental cars.
+While bikers often include this route as part of their club’s breakfast run, you and your family or friends will probably feel much better traveling in one of Cape Town’s fine rental cars.
 Before making your way over this pass, you should take the time to stop in Hout Bay.
 Apart from the lovely food, drinks and scenery, you can also enjoy some shopping at the local flea market.

 It is important to note that all along Chapman’s Peak Drive there are mirrors to help you anticipate oncoming traffic around blind corners.
 Make sure that you navigate with care and allow speedy drivers to overtake you rather than letting them push you to drive faster than you like.